 Collective Investment Schemes in securities (Unit Trusts) are generally medium to long-term investments.
 The value of participatory interests (units) may go down as well as up and past performance is not necessarily a guide to the future.
 Fluctuations or movements in exchange rates may cause the value of underlying international investments to go up or down.
 Unit trusts are traded at ruling prices and the Manager can engage in borrowing and scrip lending.
 Forward pricing is used.
 Trading of participatory interests on an exchange may incur additional costs, including brokerage fees, administration fees and uncertified securities tax.
 Non-quantifiable deductions included in the net asset value price may include brokerage fees, MST, auditor’s fees, bank charges, trustee fees and custodian fees.
 Fedgroup is a member of the Association for Savings and Investment SA (ASISA).

-I/We have read and understand the MDD and complaints process were disclosed and are available at www.fedgroup.co.za.
+I/We have read and understand the MDD and complaints process as disclosed and available at www.fedgroup.co.za.

 The Fedgroup Money Market Fund shall be a Local Money Market portfolio.
 The investment objective of the portfolio is to provide a medium whereby investors can obtain undivided participation in a diversified portfolio of money market instruments and assets in liquid form.
 The primary performance objective of the portfolio is to obtain as high level of current income as is consistent with preservation and liquidity.